 - You have a baby or take on responsibility for another child.

-- You start or stop getting a disability payment.
+- Start or stop getting a disability payment.

 - Your child is certified blind (or is no longer blind).

-- You start paying for registered or approved childcare.
+- Start paying for registered or approved childcare.

 The above changes must be reported to HMRC within one month of the date on which they occur.